Basic Information

 Research Field

-I am interested in regional and generational variations of Japanese vowels, including diachronic change of devoiced vowels.
-I am also interested in generational differences of Korean consonants and vowels.
-Recently I have been doing research on Korean consonants and its applications for Korean pronunciation teaching.
+I am interested in regional and generational phonetic variations of Japanese vowels and consonants, including diachronic changes.
+I am also interested in generational differences of Korean segmanetals.
+Recently I have been doing research on Korean consonants and vowels and their applications for Korean pronunciation teaching.

 Recent Activities